atomist-skills/github-auto-merge-skill/README.md

     To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.

-# How to use Pull Request auto-merging
+# How to use Pull Request auto-merge

 1. **Configure skill, set default auto-merge policy and method**